Shlubka/Hyprland-on-Thinkpad-x1-Yoga/README.md

 By default, the brightness and volume buttons do not work, so it was decided to bind them using the light program like this:
 (showing an example)
+Or you can use wluma `https://github.com/maximbaz/wluma` For all this prog u need add user to video group sudo usermod -aG video kira

 For audio output, pipwere is used.
 The following binds were used for the volume keys:
 (showing an example)